foysalit/fdn-test/README.md

 ## Part one

 At Foundation one of our core needs is data storage and schema management.
-Implement a sketch of this requirement inside the given scaffold, meeting the following requirements:
+Implement a simple demonstration of this requirement inside the given scaffold, meeting the following requirements:

 - I can model a simple data structure
 - I can create and edit instances of that data structure

 One example of a common data structure that we need to model is a "User".

-Once you're happy with your sketch, please note areas where you feel you would like to improve your solution, and the provided scaffold, based on functional needs, but also based on code quality and maintenance concerns.
+Once you're happy with your solution, please note areas where you feel you would like to improve both your solution and the provided scaffold, based on functional needs, code quality, and maintenance concerns.
 This can be documented in a file named QUALITY.md.

 ## Part two